openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.

 The format value determines the format and encoding of the credential in the credential response.
-Details are defined in the credential format specific profiles in Section (#format_profiles).
+Details are defined in the credential format specific profiles in (#format_profiles).

 Credential formats expressed as binary formats MUST be base64url-encoded and returned as a JSON string.